 1. Make it visible

 Too often, website creators bury the About page link all the way at the bottom of a homepage in teeny, tiny font—if they feature it on the homepage at all.
 Placement of the About page tab should match its level of importance.
 Think about it this way: Many of your website’s visitors are looking to find out what your company, non-profit, club, etc. does.
 We also know that more than half of web visitors spend fewer than 15 seconds on a site.
 If you don’t provide easy access to the information they seek, they’ll quickly navigate away from your site.
-Keep them on the hook by including a brief “About” section on the homepage, or putting a clear link in your homepage’s top or side navigation bar.
+Keep them on the hook by including a brief “About” section on the homepage, or putting a clear link in your homepage’s top navigation bar.

 2. Keep it simple